NanoComp/meep/doc/docs/Materials.md

 Normally, for nonlinear systems you will want to use real fields **E**.
 This is the default.
 However, Meep uses complex fields if you have Bloch-periodic boundary conditions with a non-zero Bloch wavevector **k**, or in cylindrical coordinates with $m \neq 0$.
 In the C++ interface, real fields must be explicitly specified.

-For complex fields in nonlinear systems, the physical interpretration of the above equations is unclear because one cannot simply obtain the physical solution by taking the real part any more.
+For complex fields in nonlinear systems, the physical interpretation of the above equations is unclear because one cannot simply obtain the physical solution by taking the real part any more.
 In particular, Meep simply *defines* the meaning of the nonlinearity for complex fields as follows: the real and imaginary parts of the fields do not interact nonlinearly.
 That is, the above equation should be taken to hold for the real and imaginary parts (of **E** and **D**) separately: e.g., |**E**|<sup>2</sup> is the squared magnitude of the *real* part of **E** for when computing the real part of **D**, and conversely for the imaginary part.

 For a discussion of how to relate $\chi^{(3)}$ in Meep to experimental Kerr coefficients, see [Units and Nonlinearity](Units_and_Nonlinearity.md).